 Sources

-Market data in this article is based on Ottawa Real Estate Board and CREA April 2026 statistics published through CREA's Ottawa Real Estate Board statistics page.
-This page was last updated on May 26, 2026.
+Market data in this article is based on Ottawa Real Estate Board and CREA May 2026 statistics published through OREB's May 2026 market update and monthly statistics package.
+This page was last updated on June 5, 2026.

 View the market update archive.